dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 ## Have more questions?

-If you have any questions or need assistance, feel free to reach out to our support team at <a href="mailto:support@dnsimple.com">support@dnsimple.com</a>.
+If you have any questions or need assistance, reach out to our [support team](https://dnsimple.com/feedback), and we'll be happy to help.